studyathome-internationally/hub/docs/e-learning-sharing/faq.md

 You are registered as a regular student at the host university and have the same rights and duties as such.
 If you fail, you will have to redo respective assignments and/or exams until you pass the course.
 The number of attempts and dates should be announced by the lecturers of the course.
 If all attempts fail, you will not be able to get grades for recognition at your home university.

 ::: note
-Students of UAS Technikum Wien need to provide a successful grade certificate until April, 15th or November, 15th of the subsequent semester, otherwise they might loose a study year.
+Please be aware that failing the course will eventually require you to do a regular course of your study program, instead.
+This could impact your overall study progress.
 :::

+**In case you failed the first attempt, please inform your international coordinator and [studyathome@technikum-wien.at](mailto:studyathome@technikum-wien.at)**

 ## Course Recognition

 ### Will I get a grade certificate?

 Yes.
-As soon as you have passed the course successfully, you will get a grade certificate issued by the host university.
+As soon as you have passed the course successfully, you will get a grade certificate (**Transcript of Records**) issued by the host university.
 This can take up to 5 weeks after the release of the results online.

-### How do I get my course certificate?
+### How do I get my grade certificate?

-The host university will send a digital copy to the International Office of the home university.
+The host university will send a digital copy of the grade certificate to the International Office of the home university.
 In case of problems contact: [studyathome@technikum-wien.at](mailto:studyathome@technikum-wien.at).

 ### Is the course recognized by my university?